JustinotherGitter/Masters-Thesis/README.md

 * Change \today to MONTH, YEAR at final submission [Thesis.tex:197~ish]
 * Ask for read through from friends to ensure no spelling/grammar errors

-## VSCode setup
+## VSCode

-This section contains the setup I've found irreplaceable while writing my thesis in VSCode.
+This section contains the setup I've found irreplaceable while writing my thesis in VSCode, or anything useful in general.

+### General setup

 1. My Python setup includes the full `Python` and `Jupyter Notebook` extensions as well as the `Black` formatting extension.
     * Python must still be installed locally
 1. I use a private GitHub repo, shared with my supervisor, for backing up and version control of my thesis, as well as for my developed software, in a separate repo (goodbye `backup_thesis_(copy)_v1` folders).